 Who is affected?
-(This may or may not inclu stakeholders listed above) All stakeholders listed abo ll stakeholders listed above potentially Who is intended to benefit w?
-Service users and carers of better serve their needs Service users and carers could be supported to identify more personalised service options which offer more choice and that better serve their needs l that Could there be a different outcome for some groups? • or Yes, Hollins View currently delivers respite services to the following groups each of which will be affected: Older People with dementia Older people People with Long Term Conditions and Physical Disabilities Carers - These respite services provide key support for carers so that they can continue to support their family member in the community Does it include making dec on individual characteristic circumstances?
-All social care services are offered on the basis of assessed eligible need.
-This work does not change the basis of those individual assessment decisions, these are in care plans.
-It may result in different support options being offered to individuals.
-Are relations between diff or communities likely to be (e.g. will it favour one part deny opportunities for oth Is there any specific target e affecto ticular g ters?) ed actio ed? roup or on to No promote equality?
-Is there unequal outcomes (do you evidence to prove otherwi ı have e se)? nough Is there an actual or poten tial neg ative im pact on these specific chara cteristics?
-(Pl ease tick) Age Y Marriage & civil partnership N Religion & belief N Carers Y Disability Υ Pregnancy & maternity N Sex N Socio-econor mic status N Gender reassignment N Race ТВС Sexual orientation N What evidence do you hav include as appendices to the - - our findings? (quantitative ar .e., graphs, tables, charts nd qualitative Please provide additional information tha nt you wish to Consultation carried out /involve ement
+(This may or may not includ All stakeholders listed above potentially , stakeholders listed above) Who is intended to benefit and ho w?
+Service users and carers coul better serve their needs Service users and carers could be supported to identify more personalised service options which offer more choice and t better serve their needs that Could there be a different i outcome for some groups? - or Yes, Hollins View currently delivers respite services to the following groups each of which will be affected: Older People with dementia Older people People with Long Term Conditions and Physical Disabilities Carers - These respite services provide key support for carers so that they can continue to support their fam ir family member in the comm nunity Does it include making dec on individual characteristic circumstances?
+All social care services are of individual assessment decision individuals. - - Are relations between diffe or communities likely to be (e.g. will it favour one part deny opportunities for othe e affecte icular gi ed?
+No Is there any specific targete promote equality?
+Is there unequal outcomes (do you evidence to prove otherwis ed actio a histo have ei ry of No - all decision and solution ns will be ba ased on a fully personalised a approach • ative in npact on these specific characte ristics?
+(Pl ease tick) Age Y Marriage & civil partnership N Religion & belief N Carers Y Disability Y Pregnancy & maternity N Sex N Socio-econo nic status N Condox roossignment N Race ТВС Sexual orientation N Gender reassignment 1 Gender reassignment What evidence do you have include as appendices to th - our findings? (quantitative and i.e., graphs, tables, charts qualitative) Please provide additional in formation tha t you wish to Consultatio n/involve ement